neofluar/kaggle/notes.rst

 3.1.
 Binary Classification
 ==========================

-A good way to evaluate a model is to use cross-validation that can be performed with different scoring strategies.
+A good way to evaluate a model's generalization performance is to use *cross-validation* that can be performed with different scoring strategies.
+If a model performs well on the training data but generalizes poorly accordingly to the cross-validation metrics, then your model is overfitting.
+If it performs poorly on both, then it is underfitting.

 Accuracy
 --------